Theo-Farnole/notion-vault/README.md

 ## Main tasks before release
 - If app wasn't open last midday, start a backup
-- Update installed app name (for the moment this is the package name)
-- Update installed app logo
 - Create a nice README.md
 - Advertise to notion communities